1909 VFA season: Association Membership

 In September 1908, a group of stakeholders emerged keen to re-form a West Melbourne Football Club under an entirely new committee, after the club had been banished from the Association for attempting to join the VFL in 1908.
 The same process had taken place to re-establish a North Melbourne Football Club during the previous preseason.
 The new club was established under the name of City of Melbourne Football Club and applied to join the Association.

-At the Association's meeting on 2 November 1908, the application was rejected on the basis of concern about the effect of an eleventh club on the Association's strength.
+At the Association's meeting on 2 November 1908, the application was rejected based on concern about the effect of an eleventh club on the Association's strength.
 The Association instead proposed that City of Melbourne consider amalgamating with North Melbourne, with the merged entity to be named either City of Melbourne or Melbourne (Association), with prominent public figures confirming that a more central name and image would open the club to wider public support.
 The proposal was discussed in December, but the North Melbourne members preferred to retain their traditional image, and voted down the proposal by 37–18.
 As such, the membership of the Association remained unchanged for 1909.